rsnodgrass/hassio-addons/xantech-serial-bridge/README.md

 ## Required Hardware

-* multi-zone amplifier or controller that supports variations of the Xantech RS232 serial protocol (see below)
+* multi-zone/matrix amplifier or controller that supports variations of the Xantech RS232 serial protocol (see below)
 * host machine with a serial cable or network serial adapter to physically connect to a Xantech supported multi-zone amplifier/controller
 * host machine for executing the Docker container (e.g. [Raspberry Pi](https://www.raspberrypi.org/) running Home Assistant's [Hass.io](https://www.home-assistant.io/hassio/) hypervisor)